Indiana Fever: 2001–2016: Tamika Catchings era

-2005–2007
+2005–2007: Playoffs debut

-In 2005, the Fever had their best season since joining the league, posting a 21–13 record, and making the playoffs for just the second time.
+In 2005, the Fever had their best season since joining the league, posting a 21–13 record and making the playoffs for just the second time.
 In the first round, the Fever swept the New York Liberty two games to none, earning their first playoff series victory in franchise history.
 In the Eastern Conference Finals, the Fever faced the heavily favored Connecticut Sun.
 Game 1 came down to the final seconds when Katie Douglas hit a crucial three to win the game for the Sun.
 Game 2 went into overtime, with the Sun winning, thus sweeping the Fever two games to none.

 In the 2005–2006 offseason, the Fever acquired All-Star Anna DeForge from the Phoenix Mercury in exchange for Kelly Miller.
-Later that offseason the Fever made another All-Star addition by signing free agent Tamika Whitmore from the Los Angeles Sparks.
+Later that offseason, the Fever made another All-Star addition by signing free agent Tamika Whitmore from the Los Angeles Sparks.
 In the 2006 WNBA draft they selected athletic swing-forward La'Tangela Atkinson from the North Carolina Tar Heels along with Kasha Terry from the Georgia Tech Yellow Jackets.